cornershopcreative-archive/encore/cms/assets/plugins/pixelyoursite/readme.txt

 [youtube https://www.youtube.com/watch?v=V_IWVxUrzSM]

->**PixelYourSite will help you insert the Facebook pixel code on every page of your site with just one click** and set up Custom or Standard Events.
+**PixelYourSite will help you insert the Facebook pixel code on every page of your site with just one click** and set up Custom or Standard Events.

->There is an automatic **WooCommerce and Easy Digital Downloads setup** that will configure all the necessary standard events for you. **You don't have to add any event yourself.**
+**E-commerce Ready**

->
+There is an automatic **WooCommerce integration** that will configure all the necessary standard events for you. **You don't have to add any event yourself.**

->**Facebook Dynamic Ads (Promote a product catalog) is fully supported for WooCommerce and Easy Digital Downloads**, with ViewContent, AddToCart and Purchase events being added on the corresponding pages (content_ids and content_type are pulled automatically by the plugin).
+**Easy Digital Downloads** is also supported.

->
+**Facebook Dynamic Ads (Promote a product catalog) is fully supported for WooCommerce and Easy Digital Downloads**, with ViewContent, AddToCart and Purchase events being added on the corresponding pages (content_ids and content_type are pulled automatically by the plugin).

->The plugin is **Custom Audience Super-Friendly**, extracting content_name, post_type, content_ids, content_category on every page of your site.
+The plugin is **Custom Audience Super-Friendly**, extracting content_name, post_type, content_ids, content_category on every page of your site.
 Tags and product tags are tracked by the pro version of the plugin.

-You’ll find a **[Learning Section](http://www.pixelyoursite.com/learn)** on our website, with helpful articles that answer to our users common (and sometimes uncommon) questions, together with top notch “how to” pages.
+You’ll find a **[Learning Section](http://www.pixelyoursite.com/learn)** on our website, with helpful articles that answer to our users common (and sometimes uncommon) questions, together with top-notch “how to” pages.

 Find more info [about how to use the FB pixel plugin - Click here](http://www.pixelyoursite.com/facebook-pixel-plugin-help)